Slavery: Americas

 The Spanish colonization of the Americas sparked a discussion about the right to enslave Native Americans.
 A prominent critic of slavery in the Spanish New World colonies was the Spanish missionary and bishop, Bartolomé de las Casas, who was the first to document the European maltreatment of and cruelty towards American natives.

+The Statue of Liberty was conceived by French abolitionist Édouard René de Laboulaye to commemorate the end of slavery in the US.
+The initial design saw her hold a broken chain in her left hand, but American financiers were opposed to the statue acknowledging slavery; the sculptor Bartholdi retained the chains at her feet (pictured) which are barely visible.

 In the United States, all of the northern states had abolished slavery by 1804, with New Jersey being the last to act.
 Abolitionist pressure produced a series of small steps towards emancipation.
 After the Act Prohibiting Importation of Slaves went into effect on January 1, 1808, the importation of slaves into the United States was prohibited, but not the internal slave trade, nor involvement in the international slave trade externally.
 Legal slavery persisted outside the northern states, but abolitionists took an active role in opposing slavery by supporting the Underground Railroad, and violent clashes between anti-slavery and pro-slavery Americans occurred, including in Bleeding Kansas, a series of political and armed disputes in 1854–1858 as to whether Kansas would join the United States as a slave or free state.
 By 1860, the total number of slaves reached almost four million, and the American Civil War, beginning in 1861, led to the end of slavery in the United States.
 Slaves in areas controlled by the Confederacy were legally emancipated in 1863, when Lincoln issued the Emancipation Proclamation, and slavery was banned nationwide, except as punishment for a crime, in 1865, with the ratification of the 13th Amendment to the U.S. Constitution.

 Many of the freed slaves became sharecroppers and indentured servants.
 In this manner, some became tied to the very parcel of land into which they had been born a slave having little freedom or economic opportunity because of Jim Crow laws which perpetuated discrimination, limited education, promoted persecution without due process and resulted in continued poverty.
 Fear of reprisals such as unjust incarcerations and lynchings deterred upward mobility further.

 Olaudah Equiano.
 His autobiography, published in 1789, helped in the creation of the Slave Trade Act 1807 which ended the African slave trade for Britain and its colonies.

 Joseph Jenkins Roberts, born in Virginia, was the first president of Liberia, which was founded in 1822 for freed American slaves.